BUX Token (BUX) Price Hits $0.24 on Exchanges

-BUX Token (CURRENCY:BUX) traded 11.3% lower against the U.S. dollar during the 1 day period ending at 8:00 AM Eastern on June 11th.
-Over the last seven days, BUX Token has traded 2.4% lower against the U.S. dollar.
-BUX Token has a total market cap of $13.91 million and approximately $345,178.00 worth of BUX Token was traded on exchanges in the last day.
-One BUX Token coin can currently be purchased for approximately $0.24 or 0.00000646 BTC on exchanges.
+BUX Token (CURRENCY:BUX) traded up 1.9% against the US dollar during the 1-day period ending at 15:00 PM Eastern on June 14th.
+During the last seven days, BUX Token has traded 12.9% lower against the US dollar.
+BUX Token has a market capitalization of $13.88 million and approximately $116,039.00 worth of BUX Token was traded on exchanges in the last 24 hours.
+One BUX Token coin can now be bought for $0.24 or 0.00000607 BTC on popular cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.